51Degrees/documentation/src/quickstart/devicedetection.md

 To get started with C device detection on-premise:

 1. Clone the GitHub [repository]().
-2. Decide if you want [Hash or Pattern](@ref DeviceDetection_Index_PatternVsHash) (Hash has better performance but is less able to cope with @evidence values that have not been seen before) and follow the linked examples here: [Hash](@ref Examples_DeviceDetection_GettingStarted_OnPremiseHash) or
+2. Decide if you want [Hash or Pattern](@ref DeviceDetection_Index_PatternVsHash).
+In summary, @Hash is faster than @Pattern but is less able to cope with User-Agents that have not been seen before.
+3. Follow the linked examples here: [Hash](@ref Examples_DeviceDetection_GettingStarted_OnPremiseHash) or
 [Pattern](@ref Examples_DeviceDetection_GettingStarted_OnPremisePattern)
-3. (optional) Contact us to purchase a license key and [download]() a premium data file with access to more devices and properties.
+4. (optional) Contact us to purchase a license key and [download]() a premium data file with access to more devices and properties.

 TODO:
 - Populate links.